ncatlab/nlab-content/pages/977.md

 ## References

-See the relevant section of MacLane's [[Categories for Working Mathematician]].
+See the relevant section of MacLane's [[Categories for the Working Mathematician]].

 [[!redirects dense subcategories]]